cylc/cylc-admin/docs/user-research/20190606-suites-guild-cylc-gui-review.md

 * --- asked if there would still be a colour blind theme.
 Was told that there would be a colour blind safe theme.
 * Nesting suites are a "monster of jinja2". 👹
-* Would be good to fiter suites by cycle.
+* Would be good to filter suites by cycle.
 * More control of graph view, esp without a mouse 🖱️
 * Can we stagger Alignment of task names in graph view:
-* Can we filter by tasks prequesite to a given task?
+* Can we filter by tasks prerequisite to a given task?
 * Can we focus on tasks < N links from task?
 * Can we have interfaces with other software such as NIWA's Paraview?
   Talk to NIWA contacts to see if this is possible.
 What about Jupyter